motin/federated-learning-v2-study-addon/docs/TESTPLAN.md

 The awesome bar is observed and an updated model is calculated and submitted via telemetry after every interaction.

-Depending on the study branch (see configuration in [../src/feature.js]()), a remote model may be fetched and applied locally (`validation: true`).
+Depending on the study branch (see `branchConfigurations` in [../src/feature.js](../src/feature.js)), a remote model may be fetched and applied locally (`validation: true`).

+When a model has been applied locally, the ranking of the autocomplete suggestions related to bookmarks and browser history is expected to differ from the ordinary behavior.

 ### Surveys

-The main survey fires mid study 5 seconds after the second awesome bar interaction that occurs after 14-21 days (chosen on first run).
+The main survey fires mid study 5 seconds after the second awesome bar interaction that occurs sometime after 14-21 days (interval chosen randomly for each client).

 In case no such survey has been fired, the survey fires at the following endings:

-* `individual-opt-out`
+* `individual-opt-out` (A user opts out of the study from `about:studies`)
-* `expired`
+* `expired` (4 weeks has passed since the study started)

 ### Do these tests (in addition to ordinary regression tests)

 **Fetching of the latest upstream model at study start**

-* Install the add-on as per above
+* Install the add-on as per above, using a branch that includes validation
 * Verify that the study runs
 * Verify that the study add-on log out includes "Fetching model" and "Applying frecency weights"

 **Fetching of the latest upstream model periodically**

-* Install the add-on as per above
+* Install the add-on as per above, using a branch that includes validation
 * Verify that the study runs
 * Verify that the study add-on log out includes "Fetching model" and "Applying frecency weights" every 5 minutes, starting from a full hour (eg 12:00, 12:05, 12:10 etc)

-**Sending of the updated model**
+**Sending of the updated model and interaction metadata**

-* Install the add-on as per above
+* Install the add-on as per above, not using the control branch
 * Verify that the study runs
+* Interact with the awesome bar (start: focus the element. stop: select suggestion / unfocus / press escape / press enter etc)
+* Verify that sent telemetry is correct

+**Sending of the updated model and interaction metadata on history/bookmark related search suggestion selected**

+* Install the add-on as per above, not using the control branch
+* Verify that the study runs
 * Open up a new tab and write "example.com" + ENTER
 * Close the tab
 * Open up a new tab and start writing "example.com"
 * Instead of pressing ENTER, choose the "example.com" history entry in the suggestions that are shown (history entries have a wireframe globe as an icon)
 * Verify that sent telemetry is correct

+**Mid-study survey fires properly test 1**

+* Install the add-on as per above
+* Verify that the study runs
+* Verify that the study add-on log out includes "The mid-study survey period is set to start # days before expiration", where # is a number between 7 and 14.
+* Interact two times with the awesome bar
+* Verify that no mid-study survey is fired after 5 seconds

+**Mid-study survey fires properly test 2**

+* Set `extensions.federated-learning-v2_shield_mozilla_org.test.surveyDaysFromExpiration` to `1000`
+* Install the add-on as per above
+* Verify that the study runs
+* Verify that the study add-on log out includes "The mid-study survey period is set to start 1000 days before expiration", where # is a number between 7 and 14.
+* Interact two times with the awesome bar
+* Verify that no mid-study survey is fired after 5 seconds

 **Enabling of permanent private browsing before study has begun**